RetroPie/RetroPie-Docs/docs/Controller-Configuration.md

 You can also configure controls for individual systems and individual games.
 For more advanced controller configuration with libretro cores (any emulator that starts with `lr`) see the [RetroArch-Configuration](https://retropie.org.uk/docs/RetroArch-Configuration/) page.

+/// note | Note
-**Note** that some controllers (primarily wireless or bluetooth controllers) may require special drivers to be installed through the RetroPie Setup Script which are detailed on their individual controller page.
+Some controllers (primarily wireless or Bluetooth controllers) may require special drivers to be installed through the RetroPie Setup Script.
+They are detailed on their individual controller page.
+////

 ## Controller Configuration